jp-ojon/computer-database-ui-test-auto-jon/README.md

 - US-02: As an inventory manager, I want to filter computers by their names.
 To search by name, I want the ability to enter at least two letters in the search field.
 This will allow me to easily track similar or exact product lines

 - US-03: As an inventory manager, I want to edit the details of a specific computer in the system.
 I should be able to select a computer by name from a list or search bar.
 Once selected, I want to be able to update Computer name, Introduced, Discontinued, and the Company from a prefilled list

+- Sample Test with Bug Report (to show capability of creating bug reports and screenshots)

 ## Test Data
 - Please update the testdata.csv file under testdata folder accordingly.